PDLT-University-of-York/test-split-site/docs/ultra/rubric.md

 !!!
 Tip
     <div markdown class="grid">
     <div markdown>
-    You can't edit a rubric once it has been used to mark a submission.
+    A rubric can't be edited once it has been used to mark a submission.

     To make changes for future assignments, first make a copy and edit as needed.
     </div>